ARWL2016/recipe-book-cli/README.md

 #### to do
 - do front end checklist
-- add array inputs for recipe steps
 - add example recipe in full
 - add navigation guards
 - deploy to Heroku

+#### bugs
+- when ingredient control is added then removed, the form does not update validation

+#### enhancements
+- add array inputs for recipe steps